python/cpython/Doc/library/difflib.rst

    Compare *a* and *b* (lists of strings); return a :class:`Differ`\ -style delta (a :term:`generator` generating the delta lines).

-   Optional keyword parameters *linejunk* and *charjunk* are for filter functions (or ``None``):
+   Optional keyword parameters *linejunk* and *charjunk* are filtering functions (or ``None``):

    *linejunk*: A function that accepts a single string argument, and returns